Many non-native speakers opt to consult with a Speech Pathologist to reduce the impact of a foreign accent.

 Accent is a variation of a symbol system used by a group of individuals that reflects and is determined by shared regional, social, or cultural/ethnic factors.
 A regional, social or cultural/ ethnic variation of a symbol system should not be considered a disorder of speech or language*

 According to Speech Pathology Australia, the official registration organisation for Speech Pathologists in Australia, Speech Pathologists are often engaged by non-native speakers to assist in the areas of speech intelligibility.
 Intelligibility enhancement is identified as an appropriate therapy goal if the client’s English productions are difficult to understand.
 It is common for clients to report difficulties in “day-to-day communication” as a consequence of their native accent.
-Additionally clients may hold concerns about the impact of their speech production on their ability to access gainful employment and to orientate themselves in the new location.
+Additionally clients may hold concerns about the impact of their speech production on their ability to access gainful employment and to orientate themselves socially.

 See more info on Accent Reduction and English Pronunciation Training on our FAQs about Accent Reduction and English Pronunciation Training at Voice Science Page